 This proposed project is required to undergo a comprehensive permitting process at both the state and local level.
 The State of Colorado permitting process is known as an Oil and Gas Development Plan or OGDP.
-We have submitted an OGDP application to develop 16 wells on the Mesquite location.
-The Energy & Carbon Management Commission (ECMC) will determine if the application contains all the required information and is therefore complete.
-The completeness determination will begin the public comment period at the ECMC.
-Instructions on how to provide public comment are included in this packet.
+We will submit an OGDP application to develop 10 natural gas wells and a production facility on the Carnation location.